The Importance of SSL Certificate and Best Practices

 Why Is SSL Important

 Threats to data security and privacy keep increasing as more functions move online.
-If you own a business website, it’s no longer optional to have an SSL certificate.
-The main reason for this is to protect users from the man in the middle attacks.
+If you own a business website, it's no longer optional to have an SSL certificate.
+The main reason for this is to protect users from man-in-the-middle attacks.
 And it comes with SEO benefits, too.
 Search engines such as Google check site security as one of the essential factors in SEO ranking.
-Some web browsers like Chrome also alert users if a site is not secure – and this could keep some people away from your site.
+Some web browsers like Chrome also alert users if a site is not secure, which could keep some people away from your site.

-Another benefit of an SSL certificate is that it serves as a proof of identity (authentication); it is an assurance of information privacy.
+Another benefit of an SSL certificate is that it serves as proof of identity (authentication); it assures information privacy.
 It also assures users of information integrity.
 This is especially crucial if your web application deals with financial or electronic commerce transactions.

 SSL Best Practice

-Although SSL is secure, attackers take advantage of installation and configuration loopholes to steal data.
-Because of such vulnerabilities, it’s not enough to install the SSL certificate.
+Although SSL is secure, attackers use installation and configuration loopholes to steal data.
+Because of such vulnerabilities, it's not enough to install the SSL certificate.

-Below are basic SSL best practices that will help ensure the security of data in transit.
+Below are basic SSL best practices that will help ensure data security in transit.

 - Understand the importance of SSL certificates.
 Previously, SSLs were common in large organizations and financial institutions.
 Today, even small businesses have moved most, if not all, of their transactions online.
 Suppose a certificate expires or is compromised – your business risks loss of revenue as well as a damaged reputation.

-- Know the SSL certificate your site requires, and get the one that is appropriate for your site.
+- Know the SSL certificate your site requires, and get the appropriate one for your site.
 There are three types of SSL certificates:

 - Purchase the certificate from a reputable certification authority.
 When selecting a certificate authority entity, check its reputation, popularity, response to security and compliance problems, support, reviews, and if it offers the certificate your business needs.

-- Proper server configuration will ensure you are using the latest security protocols, secure cipher suites, complete certificate chains, and a Diffie-Hellman Key (DHE) with at least 2048-bit security (lower bits can be vulnerable).
+- Proper server configuration will ensure you use the latest security protocols, secure cipher suites, complete certificate chains, and a Diffie-Hellman Key (DHE) with at least 2048-bit security (lower bits can be vulnerable).